Sep9

 Matthew 12:1-2………Working

-At that time (Jesus’ ministry instruction to the Twelve.-Ch.
-11) Jesus went through the cornfields on the Sabbath.
-(Saturday) His disciples were hungry and began to pick some ears (kernels) of corn (Wheat) and eat (Snack on) them.
-(Wa not stealing but allowable under Law.-{Deut.
-23:24-25} See below) 2 When the Pharisees saw this, (Suggest they were following closely, waiting to catch them doing something wrong.) they said to him, (Jesus being their Rabbi was expected to rebuke them.)
+At that time (Not an exact chronology of events-(New) Spring and harvest season) Jesus went through the cornfields (Grainfields.
+As a shortcut) on the Sabbath.
+(4520-Jewish day of rest.
+Saturday) His disciples were hungry (Having just come off a busy day of ministry-Jesus’ work in Reassuring John the Baptist, Confronting the Pharisees, Pronouncing Woes upon all the Cities.-(Chap.11) Naturally they were tired and hungry.-(New) and began to pick some ears (heads) of corn (Grain) and eat them.
+(Snack-on) 2 When the Pharisees saw this, (Suggest they were following closely, waiting to catch them doing something wrong.) they said to him, (Jesus being their Rabbi was expected to rebuke them.)
 “Look!
 (Expresses outrage.
 Shaming finger) Your disciples are doing what is unlawful on the Sabbath.”
-(The religious leaders were accusing Jesus’ disciples of violating the law against working on the Sabbath.
+(Was not an accusation of theft, was allowed under O.T.
+Law-{Deut.
+23:25} But rather they were accusing Jesus’ disciples of violating the law against working on the Sabbath.
 Violation seen as; Plucking the corn constituted “Reaping”.
 Rubbing the corn in the hands constituted “Threshing”.
 And blowing the husk away constituted Winnowing.
 All of which constituted work.)

 “Teaches those who are legalistic will always be watching you, making sure your following all the rules” ⇒ People who are legalistic will always be nitpicking at every little thing you do.
 They will try to find things to accuse you, that your not a true Christian if you don’t worship a certain way.

-“Warns how those who are legalistic will make it about rules and regulations in how well you follow God.” ⇒ We need to be careful because there’s a little legalists hiding in all of our hearts.
-We can begin to think that by going to church regularly, giving to the offering, singing the songs, praying the prayers, and our devotional time spent reading our bibles makes us right with God.
+“Teaches how those who are religious are all about rules and regulations in how well you follow God.” ⇒ We can’t be to critical of the Pharisees because there’s a little bit of religion in all of us.
+As Martin Luther rightly said; “Religion is the default mode of the human heart”.
+If not careful we can begin to think that by going to church regularly, giving to the offering, singing the songs, praying the prayers, and our devotional time spent reading our bibles makes us right with God.
 You can’t become right before God by saying certain words, doing certain things, going through certain motions.
 You can’t become right with God by following certain rules or laws.
 The only way you can become right with God is by humbling yourself and accepting Jesus as Lord & Savior.

 “The Sabbath was to be set apart as a holy day.
 You could work six days, but the seventh day was to be a day of rest.
 The Sabbath was to be a day of meditation and reflection on the goodness of God.
 But the Pharisees took the day and turned it a burden with their legalistic rules as to what constituted work.
 The “Mishnah” [Jewish oral traditions] would later record 39 different kinds of work that was forbidden on the Sabbath.
 No cooking but only warming a meal.
 No sewing more then two stiches on a torn shirt.
 No kindling a fire with more than two dry twigs.
-No carrying a load heavier than a dried fig. No walking more than 1000 yards from your house”. ⇒ The Sabbath was originally given by God to Moses in the Ten Commandments.-(Ex..
+No carrying anything heavier than a dried fig. No walking more than 1000 yards from your house”. ⇒ You might think that all of this is a bit excessive, and you’d be right.
+Even if you were to go to Israel today you would still find the same thing.
+There are hotel’s that have two separate elevators and one is designated as the Shabbat, or Sabbath, elevator.
+You wouldn’t get on the Shabbat elevator unless you were a committed Orthodox Jewish person.
+You see, the Shabbat elevator stopped on every single floor automatically, all the way up and all the way down.
+“Why,” you ask?
+Because to press the button to fetch the elevator is considered work by some.
+The press of a button which sends an electrical current to a control box is work.
+That was the rule.
+That was the regulation for the Sabbath day.
+The Sabbath was originally given by God to Moses in the Ten Commandments.-(Ex..
 20:8-11) Others believe the Sabbath was instituted in the day of creation long before the Law of Moses.
 Where God Himself followed the pattern of working for six days and then resting on the seventh day.-(Gen. ) For believers our Sabbath is now Sunday (The Lord’s Day) where we put our lives on hold and take time to reflect, meditate, and celebrate the goodness of God in all He has done in Christ by coming to Church and worshiping Him and fellowshiping with other believers.

-“Religious rules and rituals are not bad.
-Some can be meaningful.
-But when they become ridged to a new movement of God, or when their so steeped in tradition we refuse to change it becomes evil.” ⇒ Are rituals wrong?
+“Religious rules and rituals are not all bad.
+Some offer stability and familiarity.
+But when they become ridged to God’s leading.
+Or when it hinders God’s work it becomes evil.” ⇒ When you start creating rules and forcing them on people you can actually start to discreating true works of God and actually get in the way of the work of God.
+Are rituals wrong?
 No, not inherently.
 Empty ritual is wrong, as is any ritual that replaces, obscures, or detracts from a vibrant relationship with God.
 There is no New Testament mandate to include recitations, ceremonial objects, or symbolic physical gestures in our worship today.
 Our devotion is to the Lord Jesus, not to various rituals or liturgies.
 All churches have a format that they typically follow, and this can be thought of as a “ritual.”
 Some rituals include things like communion, fasting, prayer, penance, alms-giving, serving in the community, and generally doing good.
 Of course, it is good for everything to be done “in a fitting and orderly way”-(1 Corin.
 14:40), and having a procedure to follow is not wrong.
-Many rituals provide people some comfort and growth.
+Many traditions provide people some comfort and growth.
 But, if a church is so liturgical and its structure so rigid that the Holy Spirit is not able to freely operate, liturgy has gone too far.
-Are rituals commanded in the church?
+Are rituals and traditions commanded in the church?
 No, except for baptism and communion.
 God sees the heart, and He seeks those who worship Him “In the Spirit and in truth”-(John 4:24).
 Rituals can be beneficial, but external rules and rituals should never replace inner devotion.
 The Mosaic Law prescribed a set of rituals for Israel’s worship of God.
 There were many ceremonial laws for them to observe.
 Some of those laws were very specific and involved the sprinkling of water, the sprinkling of blood, the waving of grain, or the washing of clothes.
 The Mosaic Law was fulfilled in Christ-(Matt.
 5:17).
 The rituals of the Old Testament were never intended to be a permanent part of worship, as Scripture clearly teaches: “The gifts and sacrifices are only a matter of food and drink and various ceremonial washings—external regulations applying until the time of the new order”-(Heb.
 9:10).
 The “external regulations” are not binding on us today.

 More Notes & Applications